RunestoneInteractive/RunestoneServer/source/Graphs/graphshortpath.rst

 ::

-   While :math:`T` is not yet a spanning tree
+   While T is not yet a spanning tree
       Find an edge that is safe to add to the tree
-      Add the new edge to :math:`T`
+      Add the new edge to T

 The trick is in the step that directs us to “find an edge that is safe.”
 We define a safe edge as any edge that connects a vertex that is in the